Cash/Money

 What is Cash/MONEY?

-Cash/MONEY (totally non-trademarked 😉) is a WebApp built using SvelteKit, designed with one clear UX principle:
+Cash/MONEY (totally non-trademarked 😉 - for now) is a WebApp built using SvelteKit, designed with one clear UX principle:

 Make it effortless to add transactions.

-Since we can’t directly integrate with banks, users must manually log transactions—but that process should be as seamless and intelligent as possible.
+Since we can’t directly integrate with banks, users must manually log transactions—but that process should be as seamless, intuitive and intelligent as possible.

 Cash Money Entry Form with Food Selected